 (Watch out: some of these options require payment to be able to search for housing!)

-- Student Union Kamersite: This is the official housing website of Student Union, where you can search their database for a room.
+- Student Union Kamersite: This is the official housing website of the Student Union, where you can search their database for a room.
 It is even completely free to use!
+Click here to check it out.

-- Kamernet: Kamernet has lots of rooms, studios and apartments for you to rent.
+- Kamernet: Kamernet has lots of rooms, studios, and apartments for you to rent.
 You can freely search through their database, but you'll have to upgrade to respond on offers.
 Tenants and landlords can get in touch and roommates can meet a new roommate.
 Kamernet does not own these homes.
 Registered users have direct contact with each other.
+Click here to find out more!

 - Smartwonen: Smart Wonen is a housing mediation office that helps students and expats find a place to rent in Enschede, Hengelo or Deventer.
-They have a broad housing supply including rooms, apartments and studios; both furnished and unfurnished.
+They have a broad housing supply including rooms, apartments, and studios; both furnished and unfurnished.
 Take a look on the website under ‘for rent’ and you will find the accommodations that are currently available or that will be available soon.
 If you’re interested in a place click ‘interested’ and they will let you know as soon as possible if the accommodation is still available.
+Click here to find out more!

 - Directwonen: Browse through up-to-date rentals for free in the city you are (going to be) living in.
 See a house you like?
 Create a free account and send the landlord a message.
 Want to make your move even faster?
 Upgrade your account to a Smart Account.
-You will get the newest houses first and when you respond on a house you like, your message will be highlighted and shown on top of the replies the landlord has received.
-On top of that they help you to make your profile as smart as possible so landlords will want to pick you for their house even more.
-Website: https://directwonen.nl/en
+You will get the newest houses first and when you respond to a house you like, your message will be highlighted and shown on top of the replies the landlord has received.
+On top of that, they help you to make your profile as smart as possible so landlords will want to pick you for their house even more.
+Click here to find out more!

 Address: Emmastraat 210, 7513 BH, Enschede